PPgp/bayesLifeHIV/README.md

 #### Projections

   * **ARTcoverage**: as mentioned above, columns that correspond to future years are used in the projections.
 The dataset is again filtered using the "include\_code" column.
-The dafault ``ARTcoverage`` can be overwritten by passing the name of the new file as the argument ``my.art.file`` in the ``e0hiv.predict()`` function.
+The default ``ARTcoverage`` can be overwritten by passing the name of the new file as the argument ``my.art.file`` in the ``e0hiv.predict()`` function.

   * **HIVprevTrajectories**: these are probabilistic trajectories of HIV prevalence for countries considered as epidemic in the future.
 It should have columns "country\_code", "Trajectory", and time periods "2010-2015", ..., "2095-2100".
-The default dataset contains 1000 trajectories for 40 countries (scaled to the HIVprevalence dataset, see below), thus resulting in a dimension of 40,000 x 20.
+The default dataset contains 1000 trajectories for 58 countries (scaled to the HIVprevalence dataset, see below), thus resulting in a dimension of 58,000 x 20.
 View the dataset by

     ```
     data(HIVprevTrajectories)